-When you first start Pro Tools there’s every chance that you are going to see the Quick Start Session Dialog window, I say every chance because there is an option to stop it appearing, you can see that in the bottom left of the image above.
+When you first start Pro Tools there’s every chance that you are going to see the Quick Start Session Dialog window, I say every chance because there is an option to stop it appearing, you can see that in the bottom left of the image below.
 If this has been ticked in error or if you want to reinstate it, then go to the Pro Tools Preferences, Display and then tick the box marked ‘Show Quick Start dialog when Pro Tools starts’.

 Quick Start Session Dialog In Pro Tools - Create Session From Template